Vote Safe and a Little More in 2024

 6. ask questions of supervisors at the central counting site as long as you do not interfere with the conduct of the election procedures [EC § 15104]

-Item #9 on the “Voter Bill of Rights” delineates this right.
+Item #9 on the “Voter Bill of Rights” delineates the right to ask questions of elections officials.

 • To stay within your legal rights, speak only with the Lead Official unless that option is unavailable and the situation is urgent.
 You may not interact with any election official while that person is engaged with a voter.
 NEVER INTERRUPT OR INTERFERE.